• Skip to primary navigation

 • Save lemon to add more to finished carbonara sauce, if desired.

-• Bought gnocchi is a great quick ingredient for this recipe.
+• Store bought gnocchi is a great quick ingredient for this recipe.

 • Taste the carbonara, if it's too rich, add in some frozen vegetables and mix all together.
 This will spread the sauce over more and it won't be as rich in flavor.

-• Other Great Add-Ins: frozen, fresh, or canned vegetables, red pepper flakes,
+• Other Great Add-Ins: frozen, fresh, or canned vegetables, red pepper flakes are all great in gnocchi carbonara.

 FAQ